dealingwith/poole/_posts/2003-06-01-erik-benson-and-the-ideal-idea-database.markdown

-As I read this entry, _the ideal idea database_ (`dead link`), my jaw hit the floor as he came the closest to describing SWIM as anyone has:
+As I read this entry, <a class="dead">_the ideal idea database_ (dead link)</a>, my jaw hit the floor as he came the closest to describing SWIM as anyone has:

 > the ideal tool for brainstorming ideas and ranking them hasn't yet been invented for the web, and that both the wiki and the weblog have some deficiencies that a ideal idea database would have.